dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/PeekAtSequence.md

 the chunk of sequence values that has been pre-allocated but not yet used.

+The `SYS.SYSSEQUENCES` table is part of the `SYS` schema, to which access is restricted for security purposes.
+You can only access tables in the `SYS` schema if you are a Database Administrator or if your Database Administrator has explicitly granted access to you.
+{: .noteIcon}

 The `SYSCS_UTIL.SYSCS_PEEK_AT_SEQUENCE` function shows you the very next value that will be returned by a `NEXT VALUE FOR` clause.
 Users should never directly query the `SYSSEQUENCES` table, because that will cause